Canon 750D vs G9X Mark II

 Body comparison: Canon 750D vs G9X Mark II

 The physical size and weight of the Canon 750D and the Canon G9 X Mark II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 750D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (57 percent) than the Canon 750D.
 In this context, it is worth noting that neither the 750D nor the G9X Mark II are weather-sealed.